Pierre Faveere Agate Table Lamp

 Manufacturer: Pierre Faveere, Belgium or France.

 This agate table lamp has no label, but it is made by Pierre Faveere.
 He used the same brass and travertine (limestone) parts as you can see on the left for other table lamps.
-No information to be found about him or his company, but the name Faveere exists only in France and Belgium (in Europe).
+No information can be found about him or his company, but the name Faveere exists only in France and Belgium (in Europe).

 Designers that worked with corals, fossils and minerals: Willy Daro, Jacques Duval Brasseur, Henri Fernandez, Maison Honoré (Richard Faure & Isabelle Faure), Lova Creation, Paul Moerenhout, Pierre Faveere, Mário J. Pires, Violette, Romeo Paris, Stan Usel, Isabelle Masson, Georges Mathias, and many others.